Blize/zignal/README.md

 ### Some Features

+#### **Client:**

-The client now includes a modern TUI (Terminal User Interface) built with [libvaxis](https://github.com/rockorager/libvaxis):
+The client has a modern TUI (Terminal User Interface) built with [libvaxis](https://github.com/rockorager/libvaxis):

+This includes a nice chat box, inout and other stuff.
+As some basic controls for exiting, refreshing and scrolling.

 **Commands:**

 - `/exit`: Exit the application
 - `/clear`: Clear the message history
 - `/help`: Show available commands
 - More to come

+#### Server

+The server has a modern TUI (Terminal User Interface) built with [libvaxis](https://github.com/rockorager/libvaxis):

+This includes basic infos nicely presented like connected users etc. As well as a input bar for filtering through the logs

 ### Future Work

 Additional TUI improvements planned:

-1. Client:
 - Add other Chats box (multiple chat rooms)

-2. Server:
-   - Server Log Box with TUI
+Additional improvements planned:

-   - Core information about the server displayed
+- Direct message command inside server
-   - Nicer colors / Filtering between certain types of logs
+- Encryption
+- And much more